Radix selection

 In computer science, radix selection is a non-comparative selection algorithm, the selection analog of most-significant-digit (MSD) radix sort.
 It enables selecting the k-th largest or smallest element of an unsorted array, or the top k elements which do not have to be in sorted order.
 While the simplest implementation of radix selection is as an in-place algorithm, out-of-place parallel variants have also been developed for GPUs.
-Its worst-case running time is $O(w \cdot n)$, where $n$ is the number of keys, and $w$ is the key length.